Classic Car & Boat Displays

-This is a must-see display of one-of-a-kind cars!
+This is a must-see display of one-of-a-kind cars and boats!
 FREE shuttle service available at Island Way and Dana Point Harbor Drive for easy access to the Harbor walkway area.

 So Cal Woodies – The best of the best will be on display from 10 AM to 4 PM from the official Southern California Chapter of the National Woodie Club.
 Stroll along the Harbor walkway and enjoy this unique display!
 The Club’s goal is to promote the wooden car, and the role it has played throughout automotive history, especially in the California surf culture.
 For more information visit www.socalwoodies.com.